Grind – Shark Tank Season 12

 Valuation | $1 million |

-When he realized playing basketball was out of the question, he dedicated himself to hard work and getting a business together.
-He originally thought about getting into real estate, but he wanted a business that would have impact on the world.
+Fields is a grinder—he was at his high school gym every morning at 5 a.m. to improve his game.
+When he realized playing basketball was out of the question, he dedicated himself to hard work and putting together a business.
+He originally thought about getting into real estate, but he wanted a business that would have an impact on the world.
 He read countless books and educated himself with the same passion he used to put into his basketball practices.

 Video